kdrachnik/vso-sauce-ondemand-plugin/overview.md

 To get started [signup for a Sauce Labs free trial](https://saucelabs.com/beta/signup?utm_source=vsip).

 The Sauce Labs Plugin for VSO allows users to easily authenticate on Sauce Labs as a part of the VSO build process.
-The plugin also allows users to launch Sauce Connect - a tunnel that allows customers to securely test pre-production apps.
+The plugin also allows users to launch Sauce Connect - a tunnel that allows customers to securely test pre-production apps behind firewalls.

 ## Features

 Easily scale to speed up test cycles and boost capacity without the hassle of managing infrastructure.
 Run your Selenium and Appium scripts to test your desktop and mobile apps.

 ### Get results faster
-After your tests are completed, Sauce Labs provides a full report of the run with metadata, Selenium and console logs, and a complete list of commands and responses.
+After your tests are completed, Sauce Labs provides a full report of the run with videos, screenshots, metadata, Selenium and console logs, and a complete list of commands and responses.

 ### Leverage existing tools
 Compatible with tests written in any language and framework.
 Use any test runner to run tests.
 Integrate your CI system to make automated testing a part of your build process.